Pastel Horizon by Dan Sutherland

 • Benevolence:

-Friendliness, kindness, selflessness and inclination to be charitable.
-Having a love of mankind accompanied with a desire to encourage the happiness of others.
+Friendliness, kindness, selflessness and the inclination to be generous.
+Having a love of humankind accompanied by a desire to encourage the happiness of others.

 • Compassion: